6 Things Debt-Free Families Have in Common

 While it’s easy to assume debt-free families never use credit cards, this couldn’t be further than the truth.
 Many debt-free families use credit cards to take advantage of the many consumer protections they offer.
 Others use credit cards to rack up rewards in the form of cash back, travel credit, airline miles, or hotel loyalty points.

 The big difference in how debt-free families use credit is that they treat credit like cash.
 They may charge plenty of purchases to take advantage of consumer protections or earn rewards each month, but they include those purchases in their budget and pay their credit card bills right away.
 Debt-free families never carry a credit card balance each month, and they despise the idea of paying interest charges.
+Learn how to rid yourself of credit card debt here.

 As you can see, most people don’t wake up debt-free.
 Instead, they become debt-free and stay that way by putting effort into their finances and avoiding situations that require borrowing money.